No trace of Muhammad Ali Sadpara, John Snorri and Juan Pablo Mohr; Sherpas are moving up to bring down Sajid.

 It’s insane to see journalists attributing news about the summit to anonymous sources, he quipped.

-The people at the base camp are worried about the mountaineers because there has been no radio contact while clouds have reduced the visibility.
+The people at the base camp are worried about the mountaineers because there has been no radio contact and clouds have reduced the visibility.

 Angelina Benavides, a senior journalist and researcher, writing in the ExplorersWeb online magazine also confirmed it.